Home > Spain > Malaga - Costa del Sol > Shine International Academy

 Entry evaluation for students

-Yes we call this our Learning Profile Process.
-This process does not turn any child away based on the observations, rather is used to ensure our teaching team know how best to support a child's learning style to ensure growth and confident learning within our school environment.
+Yes we call this our Enrolment Process.
+As we focus on being child-centred, this process is used to ensure our teaching team know how best to support a child's learning style to ensure growth and confident learning within our school environment.

 Brief description of entry evaluation required

-All new enrolment students will engage in a fun and interactive 1.5 hour session with our therapeutic and teaching team.
-Your child will engage in various activities to establish their strengths, areas of extra support, child centered learning style and to establish if they require additional support outside of the curriculum model; school-based therapy support, smaller group support, one to one assistant.
+All potential new students will engage in an enrolment experience which is a fun and interactive 1.5 hour session with our therapeutic and teaching team.
+Your child will engage in various activities to establish their strengths, areas of extra support, child-centred learning style and to establish if they require additional support outside of the curriculum model; school-based therapy support, smaller group support, one to one assistant.
 We do not turn children away, rather ensure we create a strong support framework for their success.

 Waiting list